 What is Rundll32.exe?

-Rundll32.exe is a valid Windows file, which can load a DLL and run a specified entry-point function inside the DLL file.
-The problem is not rundll32.exe, but the rogue DLL file which was dropped by a Malware, and the corresponding startup entry.
-To know more about a module, you can look it up on the web.
-In some cases the module names and folder locations contain random characters and numbers, as is the case of most startup entries and scheduled tasks added by Malware.
+Rundll32.exe is a legitimate Windows file that can load a DLL and run a specified entry-point function inside the DLL file.
+The problem is not rundll32.exe but the rogue DLL file, which was dropped by Malware.
+You can look it up on the web to learn more about a module.
+In some cases, the module names and folder locations contain random characters and numbers, as is the case of most startup entries and scheduled tasks added by Malware.

-After removing the entries, follow up with a thorough scan using your anti-virus program, as well as using Malwarebytes Antimalware.
+After removing the entries, follow up with a thorough scan using your anti-virus program and Malwarebytes Antimalware.